-Options can be Exercised at any of the following Exercise Price, as may be determined by the NRC at its sole discretion at the time of grant of Options: (i) Fair Market Value rounded to the nearest rupee; or(ii) Market Price rounded to the nearest rupee; or(iii) such price as may be determined by the NRC.
+The Pricing Formula Options can be Exercised at any of the following Exercise Price, as may be determined by the NRC at its sole discretion at the time of grant of Options: (i) Fair Market Value rounded to the nearest rupee; or(ii) Market Price rounded to the nearest rupee; or(iii) such price as may be determined by the NRC.
 However, the Exercise Price shall not be less than the Fair Market Value of the Shares.
-Options granted under the ESOP Plans would vest not less than 1 (one) year from the date of grant of Options.
+Maximum term of Options granted (years) Options granted under the ESOP Plans would vest not less than 1 (one) year from the date of grant of Options.
 Options shall be capable of being exercised within a period of 4 years from the Date of Vesting.
-Equity Primary NA Fair Value Method
+Method of Settlement Equity Source of shares Primary Variation in terms of ESOP NA Method used for accounting of options Fair Value Method